 - And perhaps the largest one of all occurred with the release of Among The Leaves.
 Half the fans seem to view the record as a huge disappointment, and criticize Kozelek for being self indulgent on the record, and for once again, not using a backing band.
 The other half, however, view the record as a very good one that does an excellent job showcasing Kozelek's sense of humor.

-- Tear Jerker: The majority of April basically qualifies for this.
+- Tear Jerker: The majority of April basically qualifies for this, since it's themes of loss revolve around Mark's feelings after the death of his muse.